TheGuzman/TodoListApp-TSX/README.md

 # TodoApp-TSX
-First App with Typescript and React
+This is my first application with Typescript and React.